This article describes how the grant service works and lists the steps you must follow in using it.

 The League criteria are:

-4. If you project generates income, the income must be used for educational purposes only.
+- If your project generates income, the income must be used for educational purposes only.

 The trustees reserve the right to review materials and require changes.
 If the project differs from the concept submitted on the initial project approval request form, or if the project does not meet the above criteria, funds cannot be disbursed.